Equality Federation

-Equality Federation is a social justice, advocacy and capacity building organization serving and supporting state-based lesbian, gay, bisexual and transgender (LGBT) advocacy organizations in the United States.
+Equality Federation is a social justice, advocacy and capacity building organization serving and supporting state-based lesbian, gay, bisexual and transgender (LGBTQ) advocacy organizations in the United States.

 History

 In 1997, a group of state-based LGBT advocacy organizations came together to form the Equality Federation, which originally operated as a volunteer-run coalition.
 In 2005, Toni Broaddus joined the Federation as its first executive director, transitioning it to a staffed organization.
 In 2010, the Federation was a staff of four when Broaddus stepped down.
 After a nationwide search, the board of directors hired Rebecca Isaacs as the organization's second executive director in 2011.
 It was declared in December 2020 that Fran Hutchins would be succeeding Rebecca as the third execute director, starting January 2021.

 Structure

 The Equality Federation is an umbrella group of two separate non-profit organizations.
 The Equality Federation is a 501(c)(4) membership organization serving organizations who advocate for LGBT equality in nearly all 50 states.
 The Equality Federation Institute is a 501(c)(3) organization with programs in leadership development, policy advocacy, and organizational development.

 The Equality Federation staff is distributed across the United States.